pubkey/rxdb/docs-src/rx-schema.md

 Advantages:

-- With final fields you can ensure that no-one accidentally modifies the data
+- With final fields you can ensure that no-one accidentally modifies the data.
-- When you enable the `query-change-detection`, some performance-improvements are done
+- When you enable the `eventReduce` algorithm, some performance-improvements are done.

 ```javascript
 const schemaWithFinalAge = {